TheSecretOrganization/rainfall/level2/walkthrough.md

-In the code, we can see that there is a call to `gets` and ``strdup.
-Moreover we want to not be catched by the `if`.
-We could use a shell code to execute a shell, store it in the buffer that will be copied with the `strdup` and do a buffer overflow to set `eip` to the adress of our copy of our shell code.
+In the code, we can see that there is a call to `gets` and `strdup`.
+Moreover, we want to not be caught by the `if`.
+We could use a shell code to execute a shell, store it in the buffer that will be copied with the `strdup` and do a buffer overflow to set `eip` to the address of our copy of our shell code.

 ## Investigation